 How Does an Eductor (Jet Pump) Work ?

-An eductor, also known as a jet pump or venturi pump, is a device that uses fluid flow to move another fluid or a solid substance.
-It works by converting the pressure energy of a fluid into velocity energy, which can then be used to pump another fluid or transport a solid.
+An eductor, also known as a jet pump or Venturi pump, operates on the principles of fluid dynamics to move or mix liquids, gases, or even solids.
+It achieves this by converting the pressure energy of a “motive fluid” into velocity energy.

 Eductors are a kind of jet-type pump that do not require any moving parts to be able to pump out a liquid or gas.
 These pumps make use of their structure to transfer energy from one fluid to another via the Venturi effect.
 The structure of the pump is such that it has an injector chamber with a narrow shaped nozzle or tapered jet that is located inside the chamber and points axially towards the exhaust chamber to increase the pressure of the motive fluid as it enters the eductor.
 At the bottom of this nozzle is an opening that is used to suck in any form of fluid or other substance that needs to be extracted from a certain environment.
 The suction happens due to Venturi effect that creates a drop in pressure at the tip of the nozzle due to the fast flowing motive fluid which has gained kinetic energy due to the tapered shape of the nozzle.
 This difference in pressure causes the desired fluid to be sucked into the eductor and mixed into the flow stream to be guided out of the eductor.